hypernetwork-research-group/motif_representation_learning/README.md

 ## How to reproduce the experiments

-In order to run the experiment of h-motif prediction on the $k=2$ motif of the *email-Enron* dataset and the ranking based negative sampling, run the following command:
+In order to run the experiment of h-motif prediction on the $k=2$ motif of *email-Enron*, *cora*, *contact-High-School* and *contact-Primary-School* datasets with the ranking based negative sampling, run the following command:

 ```bash
 python3 . -k 2 --dataset email_enron --mode rank